HomeArticlesHow ToPPF Maturity Calculation

 ₹8,00,000 × (1.071)^10 = ₹8,00,000 × 1.989 = ₹15.9 lakh

-Add this to the future value of your ongoing annual contributions for the same 10 years to get the total projected maturity amount.
+Add this to the future value of your ongoing annual contributions over the same 10 years to get the total projected maturity amount.
 The PPF Calculator handles this combined calculation automatically.

 Step 4: Model the extension scenarios

-At the end of 15 years, many investors choose to extend their PPF rather than withdraw.
-Extensions run in 5-year blocks and can be repeated indefinitely.
-There are two extension types:
+At the end of 15 years, plenty of investors choose to extend their PPF rather than withdraw.
+Extensions run in 5-year blocks and can repeat indefinitely, and you have two types to choose from.

-The extension with contributions is almost always superior — the additional 80C tax saving and continued compounding accelerate the corpus significantly.
+Extension with contributions wins almost every time.
+The additional 80C tax saving stacked on continued compounding accelerates the corpus considerably.

 Step 5: Understand the tax treatment

-Compare this to an FD: FD interest is taxable at your slab rate every year.
+Compare that to an FD, where interest is taxable at your slab rate every single year.
 A 7.1% PPF return is equivalent to a pre-tax FD return of approximately 9.5% for someone in the 25% tax bracket, or 9.47% for someone in the 30% bracket.
-This tax equivalence makes PPF extremely competitive despite its seemingly moderate rate.
+That tax equivalence keeps PPF extremely competitive despite its seemingly modest headline rate.

 Step 6: Calculate the effective post-tax return